 We know there is a lot of Coronavirus-related information out there, which is being updated constantly so it can be hard to know what to do for the best.
-So we have organised a Facebook Live Coronavirus (COVID-19) Q&A exclusively for our scleroderma and Raynaud's community, with Dr Del Galdo.
-Please click on the following link to watch the video: https://www.facebook.com/WeAreSRUK/live/
+So we had organised a Facebook Live Coronavirus (COVID-19) Q&A exclusively for our scleroderma and Raynaud's community, with Dr Del Galdo.
+Please click to watch part 1 and part 2

 1. What is COVID-19?

 The name 'COVID-19' has been assigned to the new strain of coronavirus that first emerged in Wuhan, China in December 2019.
 Like other coronaviruses it has come from animals; and most of the first cases occurred in people who either worked in or regularly visited a wet market in the city of Wuhan.
 As a group, coronaviruses are fairly common across the world, and cause respiratory tract infections in humans.
 COVID-19 in particular can cause pneumonia.
 Based on WHO's declaration that this is a public health emergency of international concern, the UK Chief Medical Officers have raised the risk to the UK from low to moderate.

 Human-to-human transmission has been confirmed, but as this is a new strain of virus, scientists are working to understand the full mode of transmission.